phong7/Project-1-GitHubPoetry/Lunar_New_Years.md

 2021 is a <b> *New* </b> Year
 Solar and Lunar
-The New Moon is here on first lunar month
+The New Moon is here on the first lunar month
 The Year of the Ox
 So Wonderful